Sunil-P/Unity-2D-Platformer-Smart-Camera-Implementation/README.md

 PreRequisites:
 Main Camera should be named : MainCamera
 Player Character should be named : Player

-//Will remove these requirements after further update
+Will remove these requirements after further update

 HOW TO USE